caiovaccaro/CalculatorExercise/README.md

 - Calculates how much the client will pay based on the data entered
 - Displays that information

+## Observations
+- The client might stay more than one day, there is no limit
+- All dates must be available, including weekends

 ## Start
 - Download, clone or fork this repo
 - Use the layout given in the /resources folder